 The good news is that a new flexible supply line and offset toilet flange are both relatively easy to install, and together the parts will cost you less than $20.
 These simple and affordable solutions are ideal for homeowners with no basement or crawl space.

 If Your Bathroom is On Top of a Concrete Slab

 If your bathroom is on top of a concrete slab, we have some bad news.
 To move the toilet more than just a couple of inches, you will have to demolish the concrete to access and relocate water and waste lines.
 Then you will have to rebuild the concrete foundation and replace the sub-flooring, flooring, and fixtures.
 As you can imagine, this additional step adds considerably to the cost, fuss, and mess involved with your project.
 But if you are already planning to do a complete bathroom remodel, this is the best time to tackle this project as well.
 However, we do not recommend that the average homeowner try to tear up their concrete slab.
 This is a job for a trained and experienced professional.

 If You Have Space to Work Beneath the Bathroom

-With space beneath the bathroom to work, the possibilities for your remodelling project expand.
+With space beneath the bathroom to work, the possibilities for your remodeling project expand.
 If you have a basement or crawl space below a first-floor bathroom, moving the toilet more than a couple of inches means you will have to reconfigure the waste water line and move the water line.
-If you are remodelling a second-floor bathroom, moving the toilet will likely require demolition of first floor ceilings and walls so you can move the water lines inside the structure of the house.
+If you are remodeling a second-floor bathroom, moving the toilet will likely require demolition of first floor ceilings and walls so you can move the water lines inside the structure of the house.
 Yes, this can also become messy, difficult, and costly.
 But, it can be done.
 Is the hassle worth it to you, if it means you will get to enjoy your dream bathroom for years to come?